 - The Seekoei no longer functions as a temporarily open/closed estuary compared to its natural state.
-The ecological health score indicates a highly modified system and it is now classified as a Category D system. - Excessive abstraction of freshwater from the catchment has resulted in reduced or zero baseflows reaching the estuary. - Reduced or zero baseflow volumes lead to elevated or even hypersaline conditions in the estuary. - When compared to historical records, water birds no longer use the estuary with respect to both diversity and numbers. - Presence of the causeway across the estuary. - Excessive damming of the two rivers reduces the amplitude of small to medium floods and therefore reduced scouring of accumulated sediments from the estuary.
-The presence of the causeway exacerbates reduced scouring benefits by these floods. - Excessive sediment accumulation (the dam wall effect) and consolidation of these fine sediments above the causeway. - Excessive alien vegetation in the catchment and along the Seekoei and Swart Rivers.
+The ecological health score indicates a highly modified system and it is now classified as a Category D system.
+This assessment was done in 2006 and it is probable that the health of the estuary has declined further. - Excessive abstraction of freshwater from the catchment has resulted in reduced or zero baseflows reaching the estuary. - Reduced or zero baseflow volumes lead to elevated or even hypersaline conditions in the estuary. - When compared to historical records, water birds no longer use the estuary with respect to both diversity and numbers. - Presence of the causeway across the estuary. - Excessive damming of the two rivers reduces the amplitude of small to medium floods and therefore reduced scouring of accumulated sediments from the estuary.
+The presence of the causeway exacerbates reduced scouring benefits by these floods. - Excessive sediment accumulation (the dam wall effect) and consolidation of these fine sediments above the causeway. - Excessive alien vegetation in the catchment and along the Seekoei and Swart Rivers. - The presence of the carpark and communal centre (formerly part of the Swimming pool complex) in the former outflow mouth channel.
+This prevents the mouth from migrating to its historical location. - The artificial location of the present mouth results in the erosion of a deeper channel and draining of the estuary. - There is the possibility that the artificial location of the present mouth leads to increased sediment loading by marine sand into the lower estuary by tidal action and marine overwash of the berm during storm events. - Freshwater wetlands in Paradise Beach have lost connectivity with the estuary due to poor road design and causeway construction. - Housing development has taken place below the 5 m estuary contour line in the EFZ and this increases the risk of flooding of these properties.

-- The presence of the carpark and communal centre (formerly part of the Swimmingpool complex) in the former outflow mouth channel.
-This prevents the mouth from migrating to its historical location. - The artificial location of the present mouth results in the erosion of a deeper channel and draining of the estuary. - There is the possibility that the artificial location of the present mouth leads to increased sediment loading by marine sand in to the lower estuary by tidal action and marine overwash of the berm during storm events. - Freshwater ponds in Paradise Beach have lost connectivity with the estuary due to poor road design and causeway construction. - Housing development has taken place below the 5 m estuary contour line in the EFZ and this increases the risk of flooding of these properties. - The estuary is currently opened artificially on occasions (water level in the estuary usually around 1.4 m above Mean Sea Level (MSL)) to reduce overwash of the causeway and damage to vehicles.
+- The estuary is currently opened artificially on occasions (water level in the estuary, usually around 1.9 m above Mean Sea Level (MSL)) to reduce overwash of the causeway and damage to vehicles.
 These artificial opening events lead to ineffective scouring of sediments from the estuary and are well below the natural mouth breaching level of 2.0 to 2.5 m MSL for the Seekoei.
 The recommended water level for South African estuaries in general is 2.8 3.5 m above MSL.
-Scouring benefits to TOCE's increase exponentially as water level behind the berm increase. - The gravel loop-road around the estuary becomes dangerous to traffic in wet weather. - Lack of scientific data that would inform more effective management of the estuary and catchment.
+Scouring benefits to TOCE's increase exponentially as water level behind the berm increase. - The gravel loop-road around the estuary is dangerous to travel, especially in wet weather. - Lack of scientific data that would inform more effective management of the estuary and catchment.